gimlet-io/gimlet-documentation/src/pages/blog/deploy-streamlit-application-using-gimlet-and-github-actions.md

+---
+layout: post
+title: "Deploying a Streamlit App Using Github Container Registry and Gimlet"
+date: "2023-07-12"
+image: no-image-yet.png
+description: "Deploying applications does not have to be complicated!
+In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps..
+"
+author: Youcef Guichi
+authorAvatar: /youcef.jpg
+coAuthor: Laszlo Fogas
+coAuthorAvatar: /laszlo.jpg
+---
 ## Deploying a Streamlit App Using Github Container Registry and Gimlet

-I'm gonna walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet.
-This blog aims to clarify the bluriness and the confusion that people have and they start.
+Deploying applications does not have to be complicated!
+In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps.

+You will learn how to set up your GitHub repository with Gimlet, configure the deployment settings, and finally, launch your app with just a few clicks.

+Plus, I will cover how to manage new versions and roll back to previous ones seamlessly.
+Ready to get your app live?
+Let’s dive in!

 ## What You Will Need ?
 - A Streamlit app ready for deployment.
 Don’t have one?
 No worries!
 You can easily fork this Streamlit app [repository](https://github.com/YoucefGuichi/streamlit-app) to follow along.